cpeterson44/Projects/README.md

 * `write`

 Our file system was a layered implementation of the basic UNIX FS, containing a superblock, a list of inodes, and a list of data blocks:
+* **Layer 0:** Functions that handle raw disk bytes and abstract them to disk blocks
+* **Layer 1:** Functions that handle disk blocks and abstract them to inodes & data
+* **Layer 2:** Functions that handle inodes and abstract them to files and directories
+* **Layer 3:** FUSE integration layer

 To improve performance and to match UNIX semantics, we also implented a bitmap for free inodes, an open file table, and an in-place free list.
+Additionally, we wrote automatic tests for each layer of our file system and added built-in debugging functionality at each step.

 [[back to top](#contents)]